 ‘Fast and testimony’ meetings are all about giving a free reign to emotion.
 The carefully crafted touching general conference talks read in somber tones from the teleprompters in an exquisitely controlled subdued environment push all the right emotive buttons.

 “Epistemology,” is the way we come to know and understand things.
 The Bible encourages the believer to use reason along with faith.
 For instance, Isaiah 1:18 tell us that the Lord invites us to “reason together” with Him.
 Mormons see reason as almost detriment to true faith.
 Converts who have doubts are often told that they are having difficulty in accepting Mormonism because they are using “man’s reasoning.”

-In the face of compelling evidence assailing the Church’s claims, whether it is the absence of any archaeological evidence supporting the Book of Mormon; DNA evidence showing the true origin of the aboriginal peoples of the Americas; or Joseph Smith’s immoral, dishonest and criminal behavior; Mormons will eventually retreat to their “feelings” to demonstrate that the Church is true.
+Faced with compelling evidence assailing the Church’s claims, whether it be the absence of archaeological evidence supporting the Book of Mormon; DNA evidence showing the true origin of the aboriginal peoples of the Americas; or Joseph Smith’s immoral, dishonest and criminal behavior; Mormons will always retreat to their “feelings” that the Church is true.

 Anyone who has ever attended a Mormon ‘fast and testimony’ meeting will hear almost every testifier say ‘I know the Church is true, I know Joseph Smith was a prophet of God.’

 Little children before they know their alphabet will have their mothers whisper those words in their ears as they stand on their little ‘tip-toes‘ to reach the microphone.

 It’s the big lie just as Goebbels preached it.
 Hitler himself said in ‘Mein Kampf‘ that through its constant repetition, eventually, the masses will come to believe no one “could have the impudence to distort the truth so infamously.”